 The Task Force on Climate-related Financial Disclosures, better known as TCFD, is an initiative started in December 2015 by the Financial Stability Board (FSB) , an international body that was formed with the support of the G20 countries to promote international financial stability.
 The purpose of the TCFD is to identify information needed by investors, lenders, and insurance underwriters in appropriately assessing and pricing risks and opportunities related to climate change

 Liechtensteinische Landesbank AG (LLB) is the longest established financial institute in the Principality of Liechtenstein.
 The majority of the company’s share capital is held by the Principality of Liechtenstein.
 LLB’s shares are listed on the SIX Swiss Exchange (symbol: LLBN).
-The LLB Group offers its clients comprehensive wealth management services, as a universal bank, in private banking, asset management and fund services.
-With 1'116 employees (full-time equivalent positions), LLB is represented in Liechtenstein, Switzerland, Austria and the United Arab Emirates (Abu Dhabi and Dubai).
-As per 31 December 2022, the business volume of the LLB Group stood at CHF 98.4 billion.
+The LLB Group offers its clients comprehensive wealth management services as a universal bank, in private banking, asset management and fund services.
+With 1'213 employees (full-time equivalent positions), LLB is represented in Liechtenstein, Switzerland, Austria, Germany and the United Arab Emirates.
+As per 31 December 2023, the business volume of the LLB Group stood at CHF 102.2 billion.